Clock DVA: 1982–1984: Advantage

-1987–1994: Buried Dreams, Man-Amplified and Sign
+1987–1994: Buried Dreams, Man-Amplified, and Sign

-In 1987, Newton reactivated DVA and invited Dean Dennis and Paul Browse back into the fold to aid Newton's use of computer aided sampling techniques which he had been developing in The Anti Group.
-They released Buried Dreams (1989), an electronic album which (along with its single "The Hacker") received critical acclaim as a pioneering work in the cyberpunk genre.
-It is also rumored to have been the CD found in Jeffrey Dahmer's stereo at the time of his arrest, according to a 1990s piece published by Alternative Press.
+In 1987, Newton reactivated DVA and invited Dean Dennis and Paul Browse back into the fold to aid Newton's use of computer-aided sampling techniques, which he had been developing in The Anti Group.
+They released Buried Dreams (1989), an electronic album which (along with its single "The Hacker").

 Browse left the group in 1989 and was replaced by Robert E. Baker.
 The album Man-Amplified (1992), an exploration of cybernetics, was the next release.
 Digital Soundtracks (1992), an instrumental album, followed.

 Following Dennis's departure from the group, Newton and Baker produced the album Sign (1993).

 1995–2007: Hiatus

-After the release of Sign and related singles, Clock DVA toured Europe (line-up: Newton & Baker with Andrew McKenzie and Ari Newton) and Newton relocated to Italy.
-However, their Italian record label at the time, Contempo, folded which caused a number of problems.
+After the release of Sign and related singles, Clock DVA toured Europe (line-up: Newton & Baker with Andrew McKenzie and Ari Newton), and Newton relocated to Italy.
+However, their Italian record label at the time, Contempo, folded, which caused a number of problems.

-Collective, an anthology album and a box set was released in 1994.
-Newton began working on new material with Brian Williams, Graeme Revell (from SPK) and Paul Haslinger but continued problems with record labels eventually caused Newton and Clock DVA take a long break from the music scene.
+Collective, an anthology album and a box set, was released in 1994.
+Newton began working on new material with Brian Williams, Graeme Revell (from SPK), and Paul Haslinger but continued problems with record labels eventually caused Newton and Clock DVA to take a long break from the music scene.

 In 1998, Czech record label Nextera released a reissue of Buried Dreams, sanctioned by Dean Dennis and Paul Browse but not by Newton.